 SOS Children's Village Igarassu is located in the city of the same name in the northeast of Brazil.
 SOS Children’s Village Igarassu opened in 2007, and is now home to well over a hundred children.
 A multi-purpose hall and a sports ground give children space to play games and take part in community events.

 SOS Children's Village Campinas is the newest Children's Village in Brazil, opening in 2010.
 Situated in the city of Campinas in São Paulo State, it is now home to a number of families.
 Despite being a small Children's Village, the SOS children at Campinas enjoy a wide-range of activites; from baseball to ballet.

-Life in SOS Children's Villages Brazil: Carlos’s story
+Growing up in an SOS Children's Villages: Carlos’s story

 Carlos came to SOS Children's Village Jacarepagua, in Rio de Janeiro, aged one and a half.
 For him, the Children's Village has always been his home.
 He loved the feeling of freedom and independence he experienced there.

 In second grade, he left the SOS school for another the community.
 When he began a course in Computer Science a few years later he realised technology was his passion.
-In no time, he was putting his studies to use: “I used to help the director of the school to sort out computer problems and I realised that I was quite good with computers, and I improved," he explains.
+In no time, he was putting his studies to use: “I used to help the director of the school to sort out computer problems and I realised that I was quite good with computers.”

 “SOS Children's Village Jacarepagua is part of my life,” Carlos states.
 “I was happy there and I will love my home for the rest of my life.
 I thank those who work or have worked there and were part of my development.”